About this Challenge:

 The following questions were submitted by the TEDMED Community and selected for further discussion.
 The Team Members have weighed in on each, select below to see their responses:

-Members of the Great Challenge Team, The Caregiver Crisis gathered on Google + Hangout to discuss the topic in a virtual roundtable event.
-Watch their discussion and add your perspective by commenting below.
+Members of the Great Challenge Team, End-of-Life Care, gathered on Google + Hangout to discuss the topic in a virtual roundtable event.

 Peter Arno Ph.D, Alan Blaustein, Suzanne Geffen Mintz, Barry Jacobs, Psy.D, Cheri Lattimer, RN, BSN, Carol LevineMeet the Team